Our team of professionals is dedicated to providing care and support to people who are in need of our services.

 The Kawempe Home Care Board is made up of a group of established business people who provide great support and guidance to our organisation.

-Fatia, is currently the Deputy Executive Director of Center for Health, Human Rights and Development (CEHURD).
-She has 20 years’ experience in program development; leadership and management in the health and social service sectors at national, regional and global level.
-She has previously held leadership and management positions in non-governmental organisations operating at a regional and national level, including the African Palliative Care Association (APCA) and Hospice Africa Uganda.
-She is a strong advocate of access to social justice for the most vulnerable people and a passionate advocate for cancer care.
-Her public health and social work approach to health rights issues complement the legal approach of realizing social justice in health.
+Fatia Kiyange is the Executive Director at Centre for Health, Human Rights and Development (CEHURD).
+Fatia has over 20 years of experience in the areas of program development, leadership and management in the health and social justice sectors in non-governmental at theriacal, regional and global level.
+Including the African Palliative Care Association (APCA), Hospice Africa Uganda and Uganda Cancer Institute.
+She is a strong advocate for access to social justice for the most vulnerable people.
+Her public health and social work experience will complement Kawempe Home Care mission of providing care and medical access to the most vulnerable people living in our communities.

 Juliet Naome Namusoke – Head of Finance Committee